Fat Loss: Step 1.0

 What you Can't Count

-Processed products: Items made from fruits and vegetables, like veggie straws, bean pasta, or cornmeal, are excluded.
+Processed products: Items made from fruits and vegetables, like veggie straws, chickpea pasta, or cornmeal, are excluded.

 Added ingredients: Products with added sugars, oils, or sauces do not count, such as sweetened applesauce, marinara sauce, or store-bought hummus.

-Pre-packaged items: donโt disassembled and measure pre-packaged food ingredients.
+Pre-packaged items: don’t disassembled and measure pre-packaged food ingredients.
+They don’t count for this assignment.

 Measurement Methods